Setup - Auto-Delete Documents (Record Retention Policy)

 Because document destruction is permanent and not recoverable, this feature is not automatically accessible in system setup.
 If you'd like to implement this feature, a Safari system Owner at your company must first email support@safarisop.com and request that this feature be enabled.

-You can configure Safari to automatically delete all attachments in a matter after a designated number of days from when the matter closes.
+You can configure Safari to automatically delete all attachments in a matter after a designated number of days after a matter closes.
 Specifically, this includes:

 1. The file attachment for all documents in all folders